ralf-boltshauser/knight-42/README.md

 ### UX
 - [ ] cmd k
+- [ ] ADD A APPROVED FOR RESPONSE ACTIONS
+- [ ] add clear lines on network timeline for showing when a new day start
 - [ ] empty screens with smth like rough.js or smth react-rough-fiber
 - [ ] more shortcuts in general for editing etc
 - [ ] add filter for assets etc if there are too many it gets shitty